cabal-club/cable/README.md

 Cable operates differently from the traditional server-client model, where the server is a centralized authority.
-Instead, in Cable no node in the network has authority over any othe node.
+Instead, in Cable no node in the network has authority over any other node.
 Members of a cabal peer with each other and collaborate to share data and build an eventually consistent view of the state of each cabal they are a part of.